Success! TRAVEL24 has been applied to your cart.

 Aloe vera gel

-Based on research studies, aloe vera gel successfully treated some of the main symptoms of seborrheic dermatitis in over half of the participants.
+Based on research studies, aloe vera gel successfully reduced some of the main symptoms of seborrheic dermatitis in over half of the participants.
 The findings showed a decrease in scaliness, itchy skin, and the number of areas affected by seborrheic dermatitis [7].

 If you're keen on trying this natural remedy, you can massage the gel into your scalp and leave it on for 30 minutes.
 Do this two to three times each week or as frequently as recommended by your healthcare provider.